MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-activeactive-rm-powershell.md

 	Set-AzureRmVirtualNetworkGateway -VirtualNetworkGateway $gw -EnableActiveActiveFeature

-This update can take up to 30 to  45 minutes.
+This update can take 30 to 45 minutes.

 ### Configure an active-active gateway to active-standby gateway